alvidir/rauth/README.md

 ``` bash
 $ make setup
 ```
+> This command requires python3 and openssl to be installed

-If you also expect to deploy the application using `podman` build the rauth image by executing:
+Since is expected to deploy the application using [podman](https://podman.io/), build the rauth image:
 ``` bash
 $ make build
 ```